hpfem/hermes3d/doc/install.rst

 .. code-block:: bash

-   $ cmake . ;# as yourself
+   $ cmake . # as yourself
    $ make
-   # make install ;#as root
+   $ make install # as root, if your install path is system-wide

+In order to install Hermes3D into different location, you need to change ``CMAKE_INSTALL_PREFIX`` variable.

 Customization
 -------------

 Hermes3D is quite modular and can be build with several options.
-All configuration is done via ``CMake.vars`` file that has to be placed in the root directory of Hermes3D.
+Configuration can be done via ``CMake.vars`` file that has to be placed in the build directory.
 Look into ``CMake.vars.example`` file for the file format.

 - Element types